 Pro football star shot by younger woman when he opens his hotel room door.
-The press assumes Elvin "Colossus of" Rhodes was cheating on his wife, but Rhodes insists he doesn't even know the quiet, plain office worker.
+The press assumes Elvin "Colossus of" Rhodes was cheating on his wife, but Rhodes insists he doesn't even know the quiet, plain waitress.
 The paper trail fits the woman's claim they were lovers - separate hotel rooms as the player was on the road, gift receipts etc. check out, as Rhodes' life unravels.

 A teenage girl is teased and handled a little roughly by four prankish teenage boys at a movie theater.
 The girl's father downplays the incident when the NYPD investigates.
 The father, a WWII combat veteran, has a plan to "save his daughter from any public embarrassment".
 He will hunt the boys down and mete out justice.

 Former contender Johnny Meigs, eking out a living after a brain injury, pleads to go back in the ring, to get money to send his unknowing wife Kathy to compete in a floral show in Baltimore.
 Crooked boxing manager Gus Slate lines up an elderly, alcoholic physician to give Meigs a passing physical.

 To remain straight, an ex-con informs on the would-be robbers of a bar where he works, instead of helping the stickup men, his former pals.
 But the hoods' connection to Link Toland, a seemingly respectable businessman with serious political juice, cranks the heat way up on the young informant, his family, the investigating detectives, and even the tavern owner.